chryswoods/versioned_dir_legacy/README.md

 All night all day

 They ate my tuna and they sway,
-But tigers are better anyway
+But lions are better anyway
-They have black and orange stripes,
+They have flowing manes,
-And get lots of likes,
+And get lots of fame,